kailash-codex/Amazon_Scraper/README.md

 Through this, product title, price, image, ratings, number of ratings, and link to the product are collected.

-Through discord.py packages, an asynchronous function returns product information that is displayed in a discord channel upon the event a user types !amazon <search-query>.
+Through discord.py packages, an asynchronous function returns product information that is displayed in a discord channel upon the event a user types !amazon 'search-query'.

 Error cases are handled for invalid searches, where 'An error occurred with your request.' is returned